junxit/us-congress-bills-114/bill.md

 ## § 3.
 Areas to be added to shiloh national military park

-- **(a)** *Additional areas* The boundary of Shiloh National Military Park is modified to include the areas that are generally depicted on the map entitled “Shiloh National Military Park, Proposed Boundary Adjustment”, numbered 304/80,011, and dated April 2012 as follows:
+- **(a)** *Additional areas* The boundary of Shiloh National Military Park is modified to include the areas that are generally depicted on the map entitled “Shiloh National Military Park, Proposed Boundary Adjustment”, numbered 304/80,011, and dated July 2014, as follows:
   - **(1)** Fallen Timbers Battlefield.
   - **(2)** Russell House Battlefield.
   - **(3)** Davis Bridge Battlefield.